mattporritt/moodle_loadtest/README.md

 ### Step 1: Seed test data
 Moodle LMS has an inbuilt tool to generate test data.
 This creates a site with a realistic number of users, courses, and activities.
+Use this script to generate a site of a given size for load testing.

 Example: On webserver directly:
 ```bash